UNB Homeschool Admissions: What the University of New Brunswick Actually Requires

 Other NB Universities: A Comparison

-Mount Allison University takes a more holistic approach.
+Mount Allison University takes a holistic approach.
 They actively recruit homeschooled students and place significant weight on comprehensive portfolios, extracurricular leadership, and parent-generated transcripts.
 SAT/ACT scores are considered but are not the primary gateway.
-For families who have built thorough documentation through high school, Mount Allison is typically the more accessible path.
+Families who have built thorough documentation through high school should compare that portfolio-based process with their intended program's requirements.

 Université de Moncton (UdeM) processes non-standard applicants through a strict equivalence review.
 They require proof of completion of specific 12th-grade courses with course codes referenced in their admissions requirements.
 Francophone language proficiency is strictly enforced.
 The admissions process is less flexible than the Anglophone institutions.

-NBCC (New Brunswick Community College) requires homeschooled applicants to demonstrate course outcomes and competencies equivalent to the provincial high school curriculum.
+NBCC (New Brunswick Community College) evaluates homeschool applicants' curriculum equivalencies for diploma programs.
+Requirements are program-specific, so confirm the required evidence directly with NBCC.
 Many families use NBCC as a first step — completing a college credential creates a formal transcript that universities then recognize as a transfer pathway.

 Building the Documentation Package